amikunov/Large-Object-Heap-Fix-For-.NET-String-Builder/README.md

 ```

-In order to fix this issue, we call *AppendHelper* on smaller chunks which results in allocations on Small Object Heap ONLY!
+To fix this issue, we simply call *AppendHelper* on smaller chunks which will result in allocations on the Small Object Heap ONLY!

 *Note that in order to reduce performance impact we could use bigger chunks for allocation, say three times MaxChunkSize.*